 Eligibility: Open to graduate or advanced undergraduate students.
-Applicants must be US citizens.
+Eligibility is open to U.S. Citizens and permanent residents who are enrolled in a U.S. - based institution.
 This opportunity will be awarded upon verification that complete funding has been obtained for the study abroad.
 Travel must commence within 12 months of the award.
 Award amounts were increased from $2000 and changed to be awarded in even numbered years only in 2008.
 Award amount was increased to $5,000 in 2012.

-To Apply: See Marks Scholarship application and information.
-Applications must be received at GCA headquarters in New York City by January 15 preceding the period of study.
+To Apply: See application and information.
+Applications must be received at GCA headquarters in New York City by February 1 preceding the period of study.
 PLEASE NOTE: ONLY ONE GCA SCHOLARSHIP, FELLOWSHIP OR AWARD MAY BE APPLIED FOR ANNUALLY.